blakemeyerslab/miTRATA/README.md

 Script parameters:

-PATH to the INPUT FOLDER- Folder containing sequence file(s) in Tag_count format with “tag” preceding “count”; no blank lines separating sequences are permitted.
+1. PATH to the INPUT FOLDER- Folder containing sequence file(s) in Tag_count format with “tag” preceding “count”; no blank lines separating sequences are permitted.
 Tag should be separated from count by only 1 TAB.

-PATH to the GENOME INDEX- Bowtie index for the plant/animal of interest
+2. PATH to the GENOME INDEX- Bowtie index for the plant/animal of interest

-miRNA file- Sequences must be in FASTA format with the ">name" proceeding each sequence; no blank lines separating sequences are permitted.
+3. miRNA file- Sequences must be in FASTA format with the ">name" proceeding each sequence; no blank lines separating sequences are permitted.
 Only A, U, C, G, T are allowed.
 Keep the name of the sequences short to retain optimal quality of the figures.
 For example, instead of ">osa-miR523f MIMAT0023516 Oryza sativa" as a name for a sequence in the FASTA file, use ">osa-miR818f"

-PATH to the OUTPUT FOLDER- Output folder for results
+4. PATH to the OUTPUT FOLDER- Output folder for results

-Running the script
+Running the script:

 python3.4 ["PATH to the INPUT FOLDER"] ["PATH to the GENOME INDEX"] [miRNA file] ["PATH to the OUTPUT FOLDER"]

 Output File
 Results Folder
-merged_full.pdf — a single pdf with all images individual pdfs text files stores tailing and truncation information (i.e. tail patterns and their lengths)
+merged_full.pdf — a single pdf with all images individual pdfs text files store tailing and truncation information (i.e. tail patterns and their lengths)

 About the web-based version of this tool